Genez-io/deployapps-landing-page/content/posts/how_to_deploy_my_app_a_step_by_step_guide.md

 ## Configuration Detection

-After importing your repository, Genezio will automatically identify your app's configuration.
+After importing your repository, DeployApps will automatically identify your app's configuration.

 This process involves analyzing files like `requirements.txt` or `package.json` to determine the framework in use.